jonathanunderwood/outsider/README.md

 - Control of amplifier effects

 To be implemented:
-- Selection of amplifier presets/patches
+- Selection of amplifier presets/patches [Work in progress]
-- Saving of amplifer presets/patches
+- Saving of amplifer presets/patches [Work in progress]
-- Uploading of presets/patches to amplifier
+- Uploading of presets/patches to amplifier [Work in progress]
-- Control for effects loop on/off
+- Control for effects loop on/off [Not started yet]
-- Control for super-wide stereo on/off
+- Control for super-wide stereo on/off [Not started yet]
-- Control for noise gate setting
+- Control for noise gate setting [Not started yet]

 Out of scope:
 - Firmware updating